We are an inclusive church in the modern, liberal catholic tradition. All are welcome.

 The gallery can be viewed in more detail by clicking here.

 The church was re-roofed and re-decorated in 2003-4 and its works of art restored to their former glory.
-The building is generally open during the day and visitors are welcome also at our Services, especially at the 9.30am Sunday Sung Eucharist, which is followed by coffee.
+The building is generally open during the day and visitors are welcome also at our Services, especially at the 9.30am Sunday Sung Eucharist and the 10.00am Wednesday Said Eucharist, both of which are followed by coffee.

 The Old School Room and Heritage Centre are next to the church.
 The Heritage Centre tells the fascinating story of St Hilary with its historic links to St Michael’s Mount.
 It has a rich and celebrated history from pre-historic times to the present day.
 The Church has unique links with West Cornwall’s literary and artistic heritage particularly the Newlyn Artists.
 The Procters, Harveys, Knights, Garstins and Walkes were all involved in the unique scheme of decoration of the church which has led to its Grade 1 listing.
 Open from May to end of September on Wednesdays and Fridays 11.00 am to 4.00 pm (refreshments available on Wednesdays).

 The Old School Room is available for hire.
 Please contact Roger Calfe on 01736 763311.